Engineering Precise and Robust Effective Hamiltonians: Examples

 \subsection{Robust Hadamard}

-We design a Hadamard gate that is robust to variations in the Rabi field strength and offset.
+We design a Hadamard gate that is robust to variations in the Rabi field strength and qubit detuning.
 This sequence is useful for high-fidelity quantum operations in NMR, ESR, trapped-ion, quantum dot, Rydberg atom, and superconducting systems.

 \underline{ Step 1.
 System and controls.} The internal and control Hamiltonians are